KamiLimu-mentees-ADTs/KamiLimu_Cohort8_ADTs/README.md

 ## How to use this repo?
 "The natural order is disorder" ~Zaheer.

 Unfortunately, Zaheer was not correct.
-We at KamiLimu love order, and this repo enbodies that.
+We at KamiLimu love order, and this repo embodies that.
 For all sessions we have with Dr. Chao, we learn new ADTs.
 For each ADT learned, a new branch is created.
 In each branch, various folders exist for each language an ADT is implemented in.

 As a mentee, if you wish to implement a certain ADT: